All News

 The PDB-Dev web interface has been revamped to provide dynamic, responsive and mobile-friendly web pages.
 The newly designed website has been made possible due to an overhaul of our backend infrastructure.

 The PDB-Dev website now includes a new service that facilitates search and retrieval of integrative structures archived in PDB-Dev.
-Simple search using macromolecular names (e.g., nuclear pore complex), entry identifiers (e.g., PDBDEV_00000012), experimental methods used (e.g., NMR, 3DEM, CX-MS), author names (e.g., Sali), software used (e.g., IMP, HADDOCK, ROSETTA), and several other keywords are now supported.
+Simple search using macromolecular names (e.g., nuclear pore complex), entry identifiers (e.g., PDBDEV_00000012), experimental methods used (e.g., NMR, 3DEM, Crosslinking-MS), author names (e.g., Sali), software used (e.g., IMP, HADDOCK, ROSETTA), and several other keywords are now supported.
 Search results can be downloaded as CSV or EXCEL files.

 We have also added individual entry pages that provide a summary of the structure (title, description, authors) along with other details regarding the citation, software, input data, and links to related resources and downloading the structure.